MITeaps/pyinsar/README.md

 PyINSAR contains many tools for working InSAR.

 ### Install
 PyInSAR requires OpenCV.
-To install OpenCV with anaconda use
+To install OpenCV with anaconda use:
 ```
 conda install opencv
 ```

-PyInSAR can then be installed via pip
+PyInSAR can then be installed via pip:
 ```
 pip install pyinsar
 ```